 Start by using LinkedIn’s group search feature.
 When you find ones that sound like they would be home to your customer base, ask to join.
 Once you’re in, look at the latest discussions.
 If you see lots of posts that consist solely of a shared link with no comments or discussion, leave the group.
 No discussion means little visibility.

-Create a LinkedIn group for your customers
+How to create a Linkedin group for your customers?

 While Facebook groups are growing in popularity because of their organic reach in the newsfeed, LinkedIn groups have a few advantages that Facebook lacks.